jloughry/fizzbuzz/README.md

 percent of people whose résumés look impressive but can't actually program.<sup>[1](#ref1)</sup>
 It's an extremely elementary probem, solvable with nothing more than arithmetic and basic control structures, and it really doesn't serve the same purpose as asking programmers to write a binary search.
-That &ldquo;other&rdquo; classic experiment (Jon Bentley's on binary search) was all about boundary conditions and clear thinking and simulating code in your head.
+That &ldquo;other&rdquo; classic experiment (Jon Bentley's) was all about boundary conditions and clear thinking and simulating code in your head.
 Fizzbuzz is a different animal.
 It's a &ldquo;you must be *this* tall to ride&rdquo; gate at the entrance to the interview; deal with it.
 Some people misunderstand it and get upset.